21echoes/4-big-knobs/README.md

 * E1 changes which dials are focused
 * E2 & E3 are mapped to the highlighted dials on screen

+### Quantize mode
+* Switch modes via Params menu.
+Defaults to Quantize mode if launched with an Arc connected
+* E1 changes focused scale for editing
+* E2 & E3 select scale root and scale type
+* K2 & K3 quantize all outputs to their respective scales

 ## Additional Parameters
 * Crow Outputs
   * Minimum and Maximum voltage
   * Customize dial -> Crow output mapping
   * Direct control over dial values (can be used for MIDI mapping if you'd like a different control surface)
 * Crow Inputs
   * Each Crow input can exert influence over all the Crow outputs via Attenuation or Offset
   * Defaults to Offset
 * Misc
   * If you have a Norns shield, you can switch top left and right text to match where your E1 is
   * You can turn off the helper text once you understand how it works